Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 Gathering anima into a burning and crackling aura, their weapon is infused with Soulfire and is hurled at their enemy.

-On a Decisive Attack, Gain (+3) successes on both the Accuracy and damage rolls.
+On a Decisive Attack, Gain (+2) successes on Accuracy and +2 damage.
 If the target is a Creature of Darkness, deal an additional (+Essence) damage.

 ### <span class="smallcaps">Radiance of Blades</span>